q1lra/reaction-trainer/README.md

 ## Features

-Technical Specifications
 Dynamic Scaling & Resource Management
 Implements an object-pooling logic where additional target instances instantiate every 20 successful hits.
 Reaching the 3-miss threshold triggers a list-clearing function that resets the environment to a single base object.

 AES-256 Data Persistence